-The shelter will house up to 75 animals - dogs, cats, birds, and other small pets and has been designed to give animals comfort and security.
+The shelter houses up to 75 animals - dogs, cats, birds, and other small pets and has been designed to give animals comfort and security.
 There are no wire cages, the enclosures have underfloor heating, and are specially designed to give a space to sleep, play and feel secure.
 There are play areas with climbing structures, an obstacle course and beds for lounging in the sun.

 We were lucky to have consulted with the team from RSPCA New South Wales to help with the development of our Safe Beds for Pets™ programme.
 RSPCA NSW has been running their own Domestic Violence programme for over 15 years, offering practical solutions for pet owners seeking refuge from abuse.